gustavomonjardim/monja/README.md

 After runing the command you`ll able to interact with an example Todo app built with Monja.

+## Tools

+This project uses [babel](https://babeljs.io/), [snowpack](https://www.snowpack.dev/) and [servor](https://github.com/lukejacksonn/servor) for transpiling and serving the application to a browser.

+With these tools you don't need to wait for a bundler (like webpack) to rebuild your site every time you change your code.
+Instead, every change is reflected in the browser instantly.

 ## Helpful resources

 - [Build your own React](https://pomb.us/build-your-own-react/) - A Step by step tutorial teaching you how to build your own version of react.